 - reducing inequality

 The CQFW supports all recognised, credit-based learning within:

 - regulated general and vocational qualifications

 The CQFW is for all learners aged 14 and above.
 They will be able to benefit whether they are learning in the workplace, in the community, at school, college or university.

 - expression of achievement as learning outcomes

 - the demands made on the learner to achieve the learning outcomes (level)

 The CQFW Common Accord is the foundation document formalising agreement on terminology, design specifications, principles and systems required to ensure that assigned and awarded credit is fully assured.

-The Common Accord Forum is the main cross-sector committee of the CQFW.
+The Common Accord Forum (CCAF) is the main cross-sector committee of the CQFW.
 The Forum exists to support, guide, give direction and facilitate access to wider expertise through members’ networks and contributes to the ongoing development, implementation and success of the CQFW.

 For further information about CQFW, CCAF and the implementation plan, you can download the handbook in Related links.